GAM3RG33K/flutter_settings_screens/README.md

 ```

 #### ColorPickerSettingsTile
-ColorPickerSettingsTile is a widget which allows user to select the a color from a set of Material color choices.
+ColorPickerSettingsTile is a widget which allows user to select a color from a set of Material color choices.

 Since, `Color` is an in-memory object type, the serialized version of the value of this widget will be a Hex value String of the selected color.